IntelliTect/Coalesce/docs/stacks/vue/coalesce-vue-vuetify/components/c-select.md

     When binding the component with ``v-model``, accepts the ``value`` part of ``v-model``.
 If `for` was specified as a foreign key, this will expect a key; likewise, if `for` was specified as a type or as a navigation property, this will expect an object.

 `keyValue?: any`
-    When bound with :html:`:key-value.sync="keyValue"`, allows binding the primary key of the selected object explicitly.
+    When bound with `:key-value.sync="keyValue"`, allows binding the primary key of the selected object explicitly.

 `objectValue?: any`
-    When bound with :html:`:object-value.sync="objectValue"`, allows binding the selected object explicitly.
+    When bound with `:object-value.sync="objectValue"`, allows binding the selected object explicitly.

 `clearable?: boolean`
     Whether the selection can be cleared or not, emitting `null` as the input value.

-    If not specified and the component is bound to a foreign key or reference navigation property, defaults to whether or not the foreign key has a ``required`` validation rule defined in its :ref:`Metadata <VueMetadata>`.
+    If not specified and the component is bound to a foreign key or reference navigation property, defaults to whether or not the foreign key has a ``required`` validation rule defined in its [Metadata](/stacks/vue/layers/metadata.md).

 `preselectFirst?: boolean = false`
     If true, then when the first list results for the component are received by the client just after the component is created, c-select will emit the first item in the list as the selected value.